scottrobertson/awesome-ynab/README.md

 - [ynab-bank-importer](https://github.com/schurig/ynab-bank-importer) Pull transactions from your bank and import them to YNAB automatically.

-- [firefly-iii](https://github.com/firefly-iii/firefly-iii) "Firefly III" is a (self-hosted) manager for your personal finances.
-You can also import from bunq, from YNAB, using FinTS or simply by uploading CSV files.

 - [SMS to YNAB](https://github.com/akashpjames/sms-import-for-ynab) Android app which parses bank messages that can then be synced with YNAB.
 Helpful for those who are not able to use the auto import feature from YNAB.

 - [Quota for YNAB](https://play.google.com/store/apps/details?id=com.ynabquota.starter) Quota for YNAB is a helper android app for those who are using YNAB.
 Users can configure the categories and they can check the available balance in them quickly.